 The list is much longer than what has been mentioned.
-Other environmental problems which are also man-made include ozone depletion, air pollution, chemical pollution and loss of biodiversity.
+Other environmental problems that are also man-made include ozone depletion, air pollution, chemical pollution and loss of biodiversity.

 Humans are ruthlessly transgressing planetary boundaries without any sense of responsibility and regret.
 Until they stop and undo the damages they have done, men eventually will self-destruct just the way they drive other species away.

 God says in the Holy Quran: “Corruption (damage) has appeared throughout the land and sea because of what men have done with their hands….”
 (Surat Ar-Rum 30:41).